Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 If needed, treatments that help blood clot (such as vitamin K and transfusions of fresh frozen plasma or platelets)

-If blood pressure is very high, drugs to control it
+If blood pressure is very high, medications to control it

 Occasionally, surgery to remove large areas of accumulated blood or to place a shunt to relieve the increased pressure within the skull

-Insertion of small coils or stents through a catheter to the affected area to treat a ruptured brain aneurysm (the most common cause of a subarachnoid hemorrhage Subarachnoid Hemorrhage (SAH) A subarachnoid hemorrhage is bleeding into the space (subarachnoid space) between the inner layer (pia mater) and middle layer (arachnoid mater) of the tissues covering the brain (meninges)... read more —a type of hemorrhagic stroke)
+Insertion of small coils or stents through a catheter to the affected area to treat a ruptured brain aneurysm Brain Aneurysms An aneurysm is a bulge (dilation) in the wall of an artery.
+Aneurysms that occur in the arteries of the brain (cerebral arteries) are called cerebral aneurysms.
+Aneurysms may occur in any artery... read more (the most common cause of a subarachnoid hemorrhage Subarachnoid Hemorrhage (SAH) A subarachnoid hemorrhage is bleeding into the space (subarachnoid space) between the inner layer (pia mater) and middle layer (arachnoid mater) of the tissues covering the brain (meninges)... read more —a type of hemorrhagic stroke)

 Later and ongoing treatments focus on